Welcome

 A pedestrian negligently steps onto train tracks and becomes stuck.
 The train engineer sees the pedestrian but does not attempt to stop, even though there was enough time to do so safely.
 The train hits the pedestrian, causing injury.
 The jurisdiction follows contributory negligence.

-Answer: The pedestrian can recover under the last clear chance doctrine.
-Although the pedestrian was negligent, the engineer had the final opportunity to avoid the accident and failed to act.
+The pedestrian can recover under the last clear chance doctrine.
+Although the pedestrian was negligent in stepping onto the tracks and becoming stuck (contributory negligence), the engineer saw the danger and had a clear, later opportunity to avoid the accident by braking.
+The engineer’s failure to act when he had the last clear chance overrides the bar of contributory negligence.

 Worked Example 1.2